psychofisch/GPGPU_examples/ReadMe.md

 │   │
 │   └───COMPUTE
 │   │   │   ENABLED → int, enables/disables mode
-│   │   │   SOURCE → string, path to source file
+│   │   │   WORKGROUPCOUNT → int, size of the workgroup defined in the  compute shader │   │   │   SOURCE → string, path to source file
 │   │
 │   └───CUDA